Police ask for more resources for Brexit

 Police ask for more resources ahead of Brexit

-Police in Northern Ireland are to ask the government to fund the recruitment of at least 300 additional officers for operations along the border after Brexit.
+Police in Northern Ireland are to ask the government to fund the recruitment of up to 400 additional officers for operations along the border after Brexit.

 Chief Constable George Hamilton confirmed that a business case is currently being drawn up.